Linear Cross-Lingual Mapping of Sentence Embeddings: Observations

 \subsection{Data}

 For obtaining the linear transformation eq.\ref{eq:linear} between embeddings, in Section \ref{ssec:Linear_Results} we use dataset Tatoeba\footnote{https://huggingface.co/datasets/tatoeba}.
 Tatoeba has $13$ languages with at least $100K$ sentences translated from English to the language.
-We consider performance of the obtained transformations on sentences and text segments of different style from multilingual WikiNews dataset\footnote{https://github.com/PrimerAI/primer-research} which we created from real news (Appendix \ref{app:wikinews}).
+We consider performance of the obtained transformations on sentences and text segments of different style from multilingual WikiNews dataset\footnote{https://huggingface.co//datasets//Fumika//Wikinews-multilingual} which we created from real news (Appendix \ref{app:wikinews}).
 The samples have WikiNews articles in English as well as at least one other language, among 34 languages.

-We will limit ourselves to five languages $L'$ that have at least $100K$ samples (of translations from $L$ English) in Tatoeba, and at least $400$ samples in Wikinews (Appendix \ref{app:wikinews}): German ($de$), Spanish ($es$), French ($fr$), Italian ($it$), Portuguese ($pt$) and Russian ($ru$).
+We will limit ourselves to six languages $L'$ that have a reasonable amount of data: at least $100K$ samples (of translations from $L$ to English) in Tatoeba, and at least $400$ samples in Wikinews (Appendix \ref{app:wikinews}): German ($de$), Spanish ($es$), French ($fr$), Italian ($it$), Portuguese ($pt$) and Russian ($ru$).
 Wikinews is used here for evaluation, in Section \ref{ssec:Linear_Results}, in two variations: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textit{WN}: Title of news article in English is paired with the same title in language $L'$. \item \textit{WN-text}: Title of news article in English is paired with the lower half of the text of the article in language $L'$.
 We selected the lower part in order to avoid easy lexical intersections of first phrases of the text with the title.
-(The article is split by whichever end of sentence os closer to the middle.) \end{enumerate} We also evaluate on Flores dataset \cite{guzman-etal-2019-flores, goyal-etal-2022-flores, nllbteam2022language}\footnote{https://huggingface.co/datasets/facebook/flores}, and on a Tatoeba subset left aside from training.
+(The article is split by whichever end of sentence is closer to the middle.) \end{enumerate} The evaluation on title-title pairs gives us a strong out-of-domain experience, and evaluation on title-text pairs provides a (more difficult) flavor of asymmetry in a multilingual search.
+We also evaluate the obtained transformations on Flores dataset \cite{guzman-etal-2019-flores, goyal-etal-2022-flores, nllbteam2022language}\footnote{https://huggingface.co/datasets/facebook/flores}, and on a Tatoeba subset left aside from training.